Bat hawk: Hunting

 Bats are the usual prey of the bat hawk, although they may eat small birds, such as swallows, swifts, and nightjars, or even insects.
 They hunt by chasing their prey at high speeds in flight.
 49.3% of their hunts are successful.
 Bats are captured by the use of small talons, and swallowed whole immediately in flight.
 Hunting methods may be similar to that of Swainson's Hawk, which makes use of different approach types (Up-stream, Down-stream and cross-stream) and grab directions/body positions (pitch down, pitch up and roll manoeuvres) to capture prey in a swarm.
 Bat hawks also show very rapid ingestion rates, taking on average 6 seconds for the prey to reach the stomach after capture.

 The bat hawk is crepuscular and hunts at dusk.
 They can be observed perching near a cave/bat dwelling prior to dusk emergence.
 They feed on the wing and swallow their prey whole.
 This feeding habit has resulted in the evolution of an unusually large gape, the largest of any raptor relative to body size, and is more similar to that of insectivorous birds which feed on the wing such as swallows, swifts and nightjars.
 The evolution of a large gape is likely due to the selective pressure of a limited feeding time.
 Since bats only emerge at dusk in swarms, a temporal window of ±30 minutes is allotted for bat hawks to hunt.
 A large gape allows the hawks to feed extremely rapidly, often with multiple captures per hunting bout.

 The crepuscular habits, large gape and in-flight manoeuvrability makes the bat hawk well adapted for its choice of prey hunting.
 This ecological niche is highly exploited by bat hawks, making their competition with other diurnal raptors minimal.

 Breeding

 Courtship involves many aerial displays and stunts.
 The nest is built with sticks gathered in flight, and is about 90 cm across and 30 cm deep.
 The female is solely responsible for incubating her clutch.
 The male often shares food with her.
 About a month after incubation begins, the eggs hatch, and both parents help to feed their young.
 30–45 days after hatching, the young fledge.
 They leave the nest soon after.
-Bat hawks time their breeding cycles with those of bats, taking advantage of lethargic pregnant females in order to attain breeding condition, whereas fledglings take advantage of young bats which have recently taken to the air.
+Bat hawks synchronize their breeding periods with those of bats, capitalizing on slow, expectant females to reach breeding readiness, while young hawks benefit from young bats that have just begun to fly.